payabbhi/superheroes-node/dropin/README.md

 -----

-For `Checkout flows` in test mode, you may deliberately not use the [Test Cards](https://payabbhi.com/docs/account) to try out the validations.
+For `Checkout flows` in test mode, you may deliberately not use the [Test Cards](https://payabbhi.com/docs/sandbox) to try out the validations.

 You may also choose to click on the `Declined` button in `test mode` to see the alternative flow.

-For failed payments, you may check the `error_code` and `error_description` attributes via [Payments API](https://payabbhi.com/docs/api/#payments) or check the payments list in [Portal](https://payabbhi.com/portal/payments).
+For failed payments, you may check the `error_code` and `error_description` attributes via [Payments API](https://payabbhi.com/docs/api/#payments) or check [Portal > Payments](https://payabbhi.com/portal/payments).

-## Step 4: Refactoring
+## Step 4: Refactoring to bring everything together

 In Step 4, we bring all the pieces from preceding steps together.
 The code is reorganized and refactored to give a working sample app based on this `Client Library`.